aapeebles/shelter_etl_project/README.md

 - Prefer scripting over point and click
 - Learn **A LOT**

-## Why the Austin Animal Shetler data?
+## Why the Austin Animal Center data?
 I have three rescue dogs.
 Look at those stupid cute faces.
 [insert future picture here, imagine two bulldogs and a senior mutt in the meantime]